A third-party, unbiased assessment of your property’s value based on other comparable properties in the neighborhood

 The appraiser walks around the property creating a plot plan with an outline of the home while also noting important details, such as:

 But a home appraisal goes far beyond just inspecting your house.
 The appraiser also considers other houses in the area that have either been recently sold or are up for sale.
-These are called comparables.
+These are called comparables, or comps.
 Your home is compared to the size and quality of these other houses, and its appraisal value is in large part determined by what other similar homes in the area are going for.

 Home appraisals usually end up with a written report using the Uniform Residential Appraisal Report created by Fannie Mae.
 This helps make sure that appraisers are following the same guidelines for fairness when appraising properties.